scalessio/CrowdSpectrumizer/README.md

 Install Docker Compose https://docs.docker.com/compose/install/

-After installation run deploy and run the container with the following command `docker compose up` and the container will expose the port 5005.
+After docker installation run the container with the following command `docker compose up`.
+The container will expose the port 5005.

 ### Test API
 After run the container make sure that the backend is running: (1) Open the browser and (2) Type localhost:5005.